cruzcid/GettingAndCleaningDataCourseProject/README.md

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-# How scripts work and how they are connected.
+# How "run_analysis.R" script works and how the readed files are connected.

-  The run_analysis.R script reads "UCI HAR Dataset/train/X_train.txt", "UCI HAR Dataset/test/X_test.txt"  as a data.table
+  1.- The  script reads the following files as data frames:
-  and a ssociate them with their respectiv activity and subject from "UCI HAR Dataset/train/y_train.txt", "UCI HAR Dataset/test/y_test.txt", "UCI HAR Dataset/test/subject_test.txt", "UCI HAR Dataset/train/subject_train.txt" files.
+      Feature measurements:
+      - "UCI HAR Dataset/train/X_train.txt"
+      - "UCI HAR Dataset/test/X_test.txt"
+      Activity:
+      - "UCI HAR Dataset/train/y_train.txt"
+      - "UCI HAR Dataset/test/y_test.txt"
+      Subject:
+      - "UCI HAR Dataset/train/subject_train.txt"
+      - "UCI HAR Dataset/test/subject_test.txt"
+      Features names:
+      - "UCI HAR Dataset/features.txt"

-  Uses descriptive activity names to name the activities in the data set by applying a function which replace numbers with the correspondant descriptive name.
+  2.- Uses a function which replace numbers of the activities with their correspondant descriptive name on activities data           frames.

-  Merges the training and the test sets to create one data set.

-  Appropriately labels the data set with descriptive variable names by obtaining the names of the features to asign them to the Train and Test data.table.
+  3.- Merges the "training" as with its respective "activity" and "subject" set adding them as a column, apply same process to       "test" set.

+  4.- Assign the features labels to the "train" and "test" set after formatting each feature label.

+  5.- Merges the "training" and "test" set by rows.
       By this point a general data set is obtained to proceed with further analisys.

-  Extracts only the measurements on the mean and standard deviation for each measurement and export data to csv file "UCI HAR Dataset/meanStandardTrainTest.csv".
+  6.- Extracts only the measurements on the mean and standard deviation for each measurement and export
+      data to csv file "UCI HAR Dataset/meanStandardTrainTest.csv".

-  From the general data set, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+  7.- From the general data set obtained in step 5, creates a second, independent tidy data set with the
+      average of each variable for each activity and each subject.
       Export data to csv file "UCI HAR Dataset/avgByActivitySubject.csv".

 # Further information about the scipts may be found in the CodeBook.md and run_analysis.R.